Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

-- Ignoring the urge to pass a bowel movement
+- Toileting habits, such as ignoring the urge to pass a bowel movement

-- Certain medical conditions, such as multiple sclerosis (MS) or Parkinson disease
+- Certain conditions such as depression, hypothyroid, irritable bowel syndrome (IBS), or multiple sclerosis (MS)

 What are the signs and symptoms of fecal impaction?

-- Some diarrhea or gas that you cannot control, increased urge to urinate, or loss of control of urine
+- Diarrhea or gas that you cannot control, increased urge to urinate, or loss of control of urine

 How is fecal impaction diagnosed?

-Your healthcare provider will ask which medicines you take.
+Your healthcare provider will ask about your symptoms and what medicines you take.
 You may need any of the following:

-- A sigmoidoscopy is a scope used to check for any changes in your bowels that may be causing your condition.
+- A sigmoidoscopy may show what is causing your impaction.
 A long, thin tube with a tiny camera on the end is put into your rectum.
 A small tissue sample may be taken from your bowel and sent to a lab for tests.
-Follow your healthcare provider's instructions for what to do before, during, and after the test.

 How is fecal impaction treated?

-- Manual removal of your bowel movement blockage may need to be done.
-Your healthcare provider will use his hand to remove the bowel movement.
-He may have to break it into smaller pieces with his fingers.
-He will use lubricant to help make the removal smoother.
+- Manual removal of your bowel movement may need to be done.
+Your healthcare provider will use his or her hand to remove the bowel movement.
+He or she may have to break it into smaller pieces with his or her fingers.
+Lubricant may be needed to help make the removal smoother.

 - Drink liquids as directed.
-You may need to drink 1.5 to 2 liters of water each day.
-Water will help keep your bowel movements soft and help you pass them with less pain.
+You may need to drink more water than usual.
+Water helps keep your bowel movements soft and easier to pass.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.

 - Try to pass a bowel movement as soon as you get the urge.
 This will help prevent more constipation.